 Just like any other credit card, it's important to do proper research before sending in an application.
 If you've considered what you'll use the card for and what types of rewards you want to earn, as well as what you'll pay in annual fees and other card expenses, you can more easily choose an American Express card that will help you reach these goals.

-Keep in mind that card issuers will use your credit history to determine your eligibility for these cards, and in the case of the more premium cards—like the American Express® Gold Card or The Platinum Card®—you'll probably need a good credit score to be approved.
+Keep in mind that card issuers will use your credit history to determine your eligibility for these cards, and in the case of the more premium cards—like the American Express® Gold Card or The Platinum Card® from American Express—you'll probably need a good credit score to be approved.

 If you don't know your current credit scores, consider getting a free copy of your credit report and scores from Experian so you know what lenders will see when they consider your application.
 If you're ready to apply for a new American Express card, check out Experian CreditMatchTM, which will show you personalized credit card offers based on your credit file.